runtimeverification/haskell-backend/docs/2020-06-17-Checking-Implication.md

 ## Optimization

-We can optimize this solution the typical case where
+We can optimize this solution in the typical case where

 ```
 φ(X) = t₁(X) ∧ P₁(X)